code-and-effect/effective_datatables/README.md

 Search raw database tables and ruby post-rendered results at the same time

-Packages the jQuery DataTables assets for use in a Rails 3.2.x & Rails 4.x application using Twitter Bootstrap 2 or 3
+Packages the jQuery DataTables assets for use in a Rails 3.2.x & Rails 4.x application using Twitter Bootstrap 3

 Works with postgres, mysql, sqlite3 and arrays.